shfunc/hud-python/README.md

 Before getting started, you'll need to obtain an API key:

-1. Visit [app.hud.so](https://app.hud.so) to create an account and generate your API key
+1. Visit [app.hud.so](https://app.hud.so) to create a free account and generate your API key
-2. Set it in your environment:
+2. Set it in your environment or .env file:

 ```bash
 export HUD_API_KEY=your_api_key_here